 See ADDRESSES & CONTACTS for addresses and telephone numbers.

 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

 • Rules.
 California's community right-to-know rules are stricter than the federal Emergency Planning and Community Right-to-Know Act (EPCRA) requirements.
 In California, both federal and state community right-to-know laws are coordinated through the California Emergency Management Agency (Cal/EMA).
 Local community right-to-know ordinances also exist in some cities and counties within California.
+California also has lower reporting thresholds for nonextremely hazardous substances (EHS) chemicals.
 See the national section COMMUNITY RIGHT TO KNOW for federal requirements.

-California generally follows the federal rules for emergency planning and response, with additional requirements for business and area plans, training, and ...
+California generally follows the federal rules for emergency planning and ...